Hasan-Mahadi/Hasan-Mahadi/README.md

 ### 🚀 About Me

 I'm a passionate Full Stack Developer with expertise in the MERN stack, dedicated to crafting clean, efficient, and scalable web applications.
 With a strong foundation in both frontend and backend technologies, I thrive on solving complex problems and creating seamless user experiences.
+I'm a student in the CSE Department at the University of Scholars.
+I am Learning and focusing on Software Engineering..
+I'm from Bangladesh!

 - 🔭 Currently working as a **Full Stack Software Engineer.**
 - 🌱 Learning **Socket.io, TypeScript, System Design and Software Engineering.**